arunderwood/whoi-housing/README.md

 # whoi-housing
-Scraping the web for places to live on the Cape

-## Why?

 WHOI has a _Community Housing_ page where renters can find suitable housing.
 However the data on the page has some minor usability issues and I wanted an excuse to do a web scraping project.